Parent and Family Guide

 - Visit the Returnees and Alumni section of our website for more information about how to stay connected with our office and the global community at Penn State.
 We also provide career development resources and advice if you are thinking about going abroad again.

 "When my student expressed interest in studying abroad early on at Penn State I was excited for her.
 For two years, we would faithfully attend the Parents Weekend Study Abroad Information Session together and hear the different students from all walks of life sharing their experiences.
 As a parent, I always supported her desire and encouraged her to follow her dream.
 I believe experience is a great teacher and that our student has broadened her thinking about her future through this study abroad program.
 This was a wonderful learning experience that every student should aspire to do." - Antoinette H., mother of student who attended the Besancon, France: French Language Studies Program

 - The programs offered through Penn State Education Abroad vary in cost, depending on the features of the program, geographic location, length, inclusions in the program such as excursions and cultural activities, and the level of on-site support.
 Program cost estimates are provided on the budget sheet links on each program information page.

-- It is absolutely possible to find a program that will work in just about any budget by considering a variety of factors when researching programs including: program duration and location, program type, cost of living in host country, and student's personal spending habits.
+- It is absolutely possible to find a program that will work in just about any budget by considering a variety of factors when researching programs including program duration and location, program type, cost of living in the host country, and student's personal spending habits.